GENERAL MOTORS (CENTRAL FOUNDRY DIVISION)

 On related pages:

-While in operation, various industrial wastes were generated and disposed of on-site, namely, two disposal areas (the North Disposal Area and the East Disposal Area), an Industrial Landfill and four industrial lagoons.
-PCBs have been found in the groundwater, on- and off-property soil, and sediment in the St. Lawrence and Raquette Rivers, Turtle Cove and Turtle Creek.
-Groundwater was also found to be contaminated with volatile organic compounds and phenols have been detected in lagoon sludge, as well as in the disposal areas.
+While in operation, various industrial wastes were generated and disposed of on-site, namely, two disposal areas (the North Disposal Area and the East Disposal Area), an Industrial Landfill, and four industrial lagoons.
+As a result of the on-site operations and disposal activites, PCBs contaminated the groundwater, on- and off-property soil, and sediment in the St. Lawrence and Raquette Rivers, Turtle Cove, and Turtle Creek.
+Groundwater was also contaminated with volatile organic compounds and phenols were detected in lagoon sludge, as well as in the disposal areas.
 Public water supply systems have not been impacted.

-Akwesasne, the Mohawk territory of the federally recognized St. Regis Mohawk Tribe (SRMT), lies just east of Massena and is located along the St. Lawrence River downstream of the site.
-The St. Regis Mohawk Territory lands are divided by the United States and Canadian border and subdivided by Franklin County in New York and the provinces of Ontario and Quebec in Canada.
-According to the St. Regis Mohawk Tribe, Akwesasne (Land Where the Partridge Drums) has a population of 12,400 people and covers a land area of approximately 16,640 square acres which includes wetlands, agricultural land, woodlands and light commercial development.
-The consumption of fish or wildlife from contaminated areas is of special concern because of the proximity of the Mohawk Tribal lands.
+Akwesasne (Land Where the Partridge Drums), the Mohawk territory of the federally-recognized St. Regis Mohawk Tribe (SRMT)-- is located along the St. Lawrence River downstream of the site.
+The SRMT territory is located in New York and across the Canadian border in the provinces of Ontario and Quebec in Canada.
+According to the SRMT, Akwesasne has a population of 12,400 people and covers a land area of approximately 16,640 square acres, which includes wetlands, agricultural land, woodlands, and light commercial development.
+The consumption of fish or wildlife from contaminated areas is of special concern because of the proximity of the SRMT Tribal lands.

 EPA added the GM site to the Superfund National Priorities List in 1984.

-The cleanup work is being conducted by the current owner of the site, the Revitalizing Auto Communities Environmental Response (RACER) Trust , which was created through the GM bankruptcy in 2011.
+EPA and GM were working cooperatively to remediate the site when GM filed for bankruptcy protection in 2009.
+To continue the remediaiton work, the Revitalizing Auto Communities Environmental Response (RACER) Trust was formed in 2011.
 The cleanup work is overseen by representatives of EPA, the SRMT Environmental Division, and the New York State Department of Environmental Conservation (NYSDEC).

 What Has Been Done to Clean Up the Site?